 - Set up and manage Dynamic DNS

 - Your personal FTP server

-- Set up HTTPS access through the Internet

 - Access USB storage devices through the Internet

 Set up and manage Dynamic DNS

 Internet service providers (ISPs) assign numbers called IP addresses to identify each Internet account.
 Most ISPs use dynamically assigned IP addresses.
 This means that the IP address can change at any time.
 You can use the IP address to access your network remotely, but most people don't know what their IP addresses are or when this number changes.